-Stewart’s evaluation includes short and long term options to provide comfortable multi-modal facilities for pedestrians and cyclists of all ages and abilities to connect not only the Little Sugar, Irwin and Stewart Creek greenways through Uptown Charlotte, but link the South End and Uptown segments of the Rail Trail, and the future Mooresville to Charlotte Trail.
-It will also be important to focus on linking key destinations including the parks, stadiums, arenas, ballparks, schools, arts & cultural facilities and transit lines in accordance with the City’s 2020 Vision Plan.
-One primary focus of this study will evaluate the potential and feasibility to implement a multi-use pathway (a primarily off-street option) along the John Belk Freeway connecting Little Sugar Creek Greenway to Irwin Creek Greenway (Cedar Yards).
-Evaluation criteria for analysis include All-Mode Safety, Bicycle Mobility, Pedestrian Mobility, Transit Rider Access/Mobility, Vehicular Mobility, Parking Access, Placemaking/Identity/Economic Development, Maintenance, and Cost Effectiveness/Project Readiness.
+Stewart’s evaluation included short- and long-term options to provide comfortable multi-modal facilities for pedestrians and cyclists of all ages and abilities to connect not only the Little Sugar, Irwin, and Stewart Creek greenways through Uptown Charlotte, but also to link the South End and Uptown segments of the Rail Trail, and the future Mooresville to Charlotte Trail.
+It was also important to focus on linking key destinations including the parks, stadiums, arenas, ballparks, schools, arts & cultural facilities, and transit lines in accordance with the City’s 2020 Vision Plan.
+One primary focus of this study evaluated the potential and feasibility of implementing a multi-use pathway (a primarily off-street option) along the John Belk Freeway connecting Little Sugar Creek Greenway to Irwin Creek Greenway (Cedar Yards).
+Evaluation criteria for analysis included All-Mode Safety, Bicycle Mobility, Pedestrian Mobility, Transit Rider Access/Mobility, Vehicular Mobility, Parking Access, Placemaking/Identity/Economic Development, Maintenance, and Cost Effectiveness/Project Readiness.

 With a selected alternative, Stewart engineers were engaged to complete a design package for the project in the second phase.
 This included intersection crossing treatments, barriers, pavement markings, and preliminary signing, along with utility coordination, drainage, and traffic control plans.